Fall of the Western Roman Empire: Financial crisis

 Under Constantine, the cities lost their revenue from local taxes, and under Constantius II (r.
 337–361) their endowments of property.
 This worsened the existing difficulty in keeping the city councils up to strength, and the services provided by the cities were scamped or abandoned.
 Public building projects had declined since the second century.
 There is no evidence of state participation in, or support for, restoration and maintenance of temples and shrines; rather, restorations had to be funded and accomplished privately, which limited what was done.
 A further financial abuse was Constantius's habit of granting to his immediate entourage the estates of persons condemned for treason and other capital crimes.
 This practice reduced future, though not immediate, income; those close to the emperor also gained a strong incentive to encourage his suspicion of conspiracies.

+Corruption, in this context the diversion of finance from the needs of the army, may have contributed greatly to the Fall.
+The rich senatorial aristocrats in Rome itself became increasingly influential during the fifth century; they supported armed strength in theory, but did not wish to pay for it or to offer their own workers as army recruits.
+They did, however, pass large amounts of money to the Christian Church.